jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 > architecture results in centralized data storage or control functions
 > relating to many users, raising the risk of said misuse.

+## System and Architecture Aspects

+TBD...

 # Other Work {#otherwork}

-To be filled in...
+To be filled in... see for instance {{I-D.farrell-etm}},

 # Conclusions {#concl}

-To be filled in...
+More work is needed in this area.
+To start with, Internet technology developers need to be better aware of the issues beyond communications security, and consider them in design.
+At the IETF it would be beneficial to include some of these considerations in the usual systematic security analysis of technologies under development.

+In particular, as the IETF develops infrastructure technology for the Internet (such as routing or naming systems), considering the impacts of data generated by those technologies is important.
+Minimising data collection from users, minimising the parties who get exposed to user data, and protecting data that is relayed or stored in systems should be a priority.

+Comments on the issues discussed in this memo are gladly taken either privately or on the architecture-discuss mailing list.

 # Acknowledgements

-The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Karl Norrman, Ted Hardie, and the IAB for interesting discussions in this problem space.
+The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Karl Norrman, Ted Hardie, Phillip Hallam-Baker and the IAB for interesting discussions in this problem space.